dtrckd/md2blog/md/vim.md

 * [Vim tips and tricks](html/vim-tips-tricks/home.html)
 * https://www.cs.oberlin.edu/~kuperman/help/vim/home.html

+Go to edit mode at the correct indentiion level:

+    cc|S

 To replace all occurrences of a term under the cursor in Vim, you can use the following command: